Ojha-D-Eng/uda-airbnb-project/README.md

 For reference an HTML version of the notebook is also available.

-Lastly, the seattle folder contains the dataset from Kaggle (https://www.kaggle.com/airbnb/seattle).
+Lastly, the Data folder contains the dataset from Kaggle (https://www.kaggle.com/airbnb/seattle).
 It contains 3 files:

 calendar.csv: calendar availability of listings and price listings.csv: information about all the available listings